elliotkendall/mille-ai/README.md

 "class YourNameAI" to use your actual name.
 This class is a copy of the BasicAI class from sampleais.py - see Technical Details, Sample AIs.

-Edit play.py and change the competitors variable to include <YourName>AI.
+Edit play.py and change the competitors variable to include &lt;YourName&gt;AI.
 For example, mine would look like:

 ```python